prozumrut/U.S.-Medical-Insurance-Costs/README.md

 **Size of the Problem**

-Approximately 20% of the policyholder base (the high-cost segment) accounts for nearly 52% of total medical charges.
+Approximately 20% of the policyholder base (the high-cost segment) accounts for nearly 52% of total charges.

 Based on the dataset, the average charge for a smoker (approx \$32,050) is nearly 4 times that of a non-smoker (approx \$8,434).
 Inaccurate pricing for just 1,000 such individuals represents a potential miscalculation of millions of dollars.